AutoLogicTechnology/example-users/README.md

 # Example: Ansible User Management

-This is a simple, but working, example of how you can manage users with Ansible.
+This example demonstrates the use of the autologic-users role and the "Department Pattern" for managing users across an estate.

 ## License